ThisIsCad/mlcom/content/topics/getting-started/socialism.md

 **Socialism** is the transitionary stage between Capitalism, and Communism.
 Being a transitionary stage, it inherently spans a spectrum of characteristics, being closer towards Capitalism in the earlier stages, and getting progressively closer to Communism as time goes on.

 The single defining characteristic of Socialism is the inversion of the power dynamic between worker (*proletariat*) and capitalist (*bourgeois*).
 This is defined by Karl Marx as the Dictatorship of the Proletariat, however, *dictatorship* is being used differently then how you might be used to seeing.
 Marx describes the *state* as a dictatorship of the ruling *class*, with Capitalism having a Dictatorship of the Bourgeois, and Socialism having a Dictatorship of the Proletariat.
 This just means the state is run by a party of the working class, e.g. the Communist Party.
+While no capitalist parties are allowed, socialist governments are still highly democratic.
+See [Socialist Democracy]({{< ref "socialist-democracy.md" >}}) for more information.

 The government is controlled by the working class, instead of the capitalist class.
 While capitalism is slowly dismantled, the party of the working class serve to keep the capitalists in check, and accountable to the workers.
 Unions and labor rights grow until they become universal, landlords are phased out and people can directly buy houses or receive public housing from the government.
 Healthcare and education become more accessible.